Would you like to know more about the various types of knitting needles? Just read on.

 There a number of different types of needles, each suited to a different purpose.

-Another way knitting needles vary is what they are made out of.
-Each knitter tends to have a favorite style of needle and once they have found their favorite they tend to stick with it.
+Another way needles can vary is what they are made out of.
+Each knitter tends to have a favorite kind of needles, and once they have found the ones they prefer, they tend to stick with them.

 Which style do you want to try?

-Needles come in a range of sizes from 2.0mm right up to 25.0mm, and just to make it even more complicated there are three main sizing schemes.
+Needles come in a range of sizes from 1.25 mm right up to 25.0 mm, and just to make it even more complicated there are three main sizing schemes.

 Depending on where you live the needles you can buy will either be in metric sizes, UK/Canada sizes or US sizes.
 That is only a problem if you pattern uses one sizing scheme and your knitting store only stocks one of the others!

-If you run up aganst this problem, you check out the comparison on my needle sizes page to convert the sizes from one sizing scheme to another.
+If you run up against this problem, you check out the comparison on my needle sizes page to convert the sizes from one sizing scheme to another.

 Once you have bought you first few sets of needles, you will need something to keep them in.
 Whether you buy a needle case or you keep them in a vase (like my grandmother did) you need something to keep them together in.
 There is nothing more frustrating than knowing that you have a pair and only being able to find one!